 There came a point in my life where I started to know quite a significant number of people who had died.
 Many of them I had loved very much in this life and I looked forward to seeing them again.
 The idea that the church encourages to pray for the souls of our beloved dead finally took deep root in my system and in my prayer life.

-Up until ten years ago, I was pretty bad about praying for the dead.
+Up until 12 years ago, I was pretty bad about praying for the dead.
 Too busy living I guess.
 When my baby Raphael died it was a real reminder that this time on earth is fleeting, and that as Catholic/Christians we were all part of that great communion of saints.

 It was that belief that all of our souls, even the soul of my precious little unborn baby, were all part of God's big plan, and that someday I would be able to see my baby, and hold him and talk to him, that got me through that time.
-And I experienced this even more so after the death of my mother in 2009.
+I experienced this even more so after the death of my mother in 2009.

 In the meantime, it gave me comfort to know that my little one was not alone!
 There was family in the next life.
 My beloved grandparents and uncle were already there as were my in-laws, a beloved family friend and many others.
 Through God's divine mercy, the all could be together and happy throughout eternity.

 I've mentioned before that I found myself spending many hours in the cemetery at my baby's grave thinking about these things.
 (You know you're spending a lot of time at the cemetery when you are on waving terms with the cemetery workers!)
 I found that I loved to pray there in baby land.
 Theologically it must be one of the holiest places in the cemetery with all of the relics of all these little saints and the company of all the angels commended there to protect them.